 But the best is to start by photographing a white or as neutral as possible gray cardboard.

 If the camera has a manual balance, use it for this shot.
 Otherwise, the photo of the cardboard will serve as the basis for the whole series of photos taken with the same light.
 If this light can vary, leave the neutral cardboard in a corner of each photo or even as a background.
-You will later use the color pipette of the processing software on the photographed gray cardboard to adjust the white balance.
+You will later use the colour pipette of the processing software on the photographed gray cardboard to adjust the white balance.

 Above all, don’t rely on the computer monitor, especially if it's a LCD display.
-These displays are in general very badly adjusted, and worse, do not render the same colors according to the angle of sight!
+These displays are in general very badly adjusted, and worse, do not render the same colours according to the angle of sight!
 Of course, if you got a display of excellent quality, therefore expensive, and well calibrated, so having used an expensive probe too, this remark doesn’t concern you, and you surely don’t need my advice…